 The Hidden Drawbacks and Costs to Psilocybin Therapy NYC

-Though psilocybin as a treatment for Depression offers a lot of promise for certain patients, this therapeutic modality (as it stands today) does pose certain hidden costs and drawbacks.
-A few of the main challenges with psilocybin therapy NYC options are as follows:
+Though psilocybin as a treatment for Depression offers a lot of promise for certain patients, this therapeutic modality (as it stands today) has failed to live up to its anticipated potential in key arenas.
+Regarding the two studies above, a few of the main challenges with psilocybin therapy NYC options are as follows:

 Unlike standard medications, psilocybin is not something a patient can take and then return to normal daily activities.
 The NEJM trial required: